COLT: Cyclic Overlapping Lottery Tickets for Faster Pruning of Convolutional Neural Networks: Conclusion

 \section{Conclusion}

 In this paper, we proposed a new set of lottery tickets termed COLT to prune deep neural networks.
 Like tickets from LTH, COLTs can achieve high sparsity and weights' transferability across datasets without compromising accuracy.
-We compute COLTs by leveraging tickets obtained from two class-wise partitions of a dataset.
+We compute COLTs by leveraging tickets obtained from two/four class-wise partitions of a dataset.
 We notice that the performance of these tickets is on par with the LTH-generated lottery tickets in terms of accuracy.
 Moreover, COLTs are generated at fewer iterations than LTH tickets.
+We validate our claim using both object recognition and detection tasks.
 In experiments, we have also demonstrated that COLTs generated on a large dataset (Tiny ImageNet) can be transferred to a small dataset (Cifar-10, Cifar-100) without compromising performance, showing these tickets' generalizing capability.
-Future works in this line of investigation may consider COLT's sparsity and transferability on deeper architectures (VGG16/DenseNet/ShuffleNet) and vast datasets (ImageNet/MSCOCO).
-Moreover, one can explore different problem setups like object detection and segmentation in the context of network pruning.
+Future works in this line of investigation may consider COLT's sparsity and transferability on deeper architectures (DenseNet/ShuffleNet) and vast datasets (YouTube-BoundingBoxes/MSCOCO).
+Moreover, one can explore different problem setups (like object segmentation or image captioning) in the context of network pruning.